chiragasarpota/lingest/README.md

 ## Output Format

-Each file’s content in the generated Markdown file will be structured like this:
+Each file's content in the generated Markdown file will be structured like this:

 ```markdown
 # FILE: path/to/your/file.ext